- Published on

 So, how does weight loss fit into this picture?
 Here are a few potential reasons why you might experience yellow stool while trying to lose weight:

 - Rapid Weight Loss: When you lose weight quickly, your body might release stored fat, which can impact your liver and gallbladder function.
-This can sometimes affect bile production and lead to changes in stool color.
+This can sometimes affect bile production and lead to changes in stool colour.

-- Supplement Use: Certain weight loss supplements can also affect digestion and stool color.
+- Supplement Use: Certain weight loss supplements can also affect digestion and stool colour.
 It's crucial to research any supplements you're taking and consult with a healthcare professional if you experience any unusual side effects.

 Other Potential Causes of Yellow Stool